Marcos-exe/Marcos-exe/README.md

 - 🌱 I’m currently learning Programming
 - 📫 How to reach me: Email or Instagram
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I also like to do athletics
+- ⚡ Fun fact: I also like sports in general

 <!---
 Marcos-exe/Marcos-exe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.